Romanio0089/vir0z4/README.md

-# vir0z4
-Database of Vir0z4
+# Vir0z4 Database
+This is the public database of Vir0z4.

+2019 © Vir0z4 Team